sahahn/BPt/docs/search_types.rst

 mutation
     The strategy for producing changes / mutations.

-    - "gaussian" : standard mutation by adding a Gaussian random variable (with progressive widening) to the best pessimistic point
+    - 'gaussian' : standard mutation by adding a Gaussian random variable (with progressive widening) to the best pessimistic point
-    - "cauchy" : same as Gaussian but with a Cauchy distribution.
+    - 'cauchy' : same as Gaussian but with a Cauchy distribution.
-    - "discrete" : discrete distribution
+    - 'discrete' : discrete distribution
-    - "fastga" : FastGA mutations from the current best
+    - 'fastga' : FastGA mutations from the current best
-    - "doublefastga" : double-FastGA mutations from the current best (Doerr et al, Fast Genetic Algorithms, 2017)
+    - 'doublefastga' : double-FastGA mutations from the current best (Doerr et al, Fast Genetic Algorithms, 2017)
-    - "portfolio" : Random number of mutated bits (called niform mixing in Dang & Lehre "Self-adaptation of Mutation Rates in Non-elitist Population", 2016)
+    - 'portfolio' : Random number of mutated bits (called niform mixing in Dang & Lehre 'Self-adaptation of Mutation Rates in Non-elitist Population', 2016)

-    (default = "gaussian")
+    (default = 'gaussian')

 crossover
     Optional additional of genetic cross over.